matan-tabachnik/investmentPortfolio/README.md

 **Developed by:** [Matan Tabachnik]

+## Quick start - use the deployed application
+**Deployment**
+The frontend and backend are already deployed:
+* Open the Frontend hosted from Vercel: https://investment-portfolio-seven.verce
+* FYI, the Backend is deployed on Render: https://investmentportfolio.onrender.coml.app/

 ## Features
 - Real-time portfolio valuation using TwelveData API
 - Smart caching system (5-minute TTL) to optimize API calls